pholdings/veemon/README.rst

 other hand are not part of a "standard" specification - e.g. not an official part of the JDK.
 The package names belong to the com.sun namespace which means in principle, they could be modified at any time, for any reason, between JVM releases.
 This is, I think, unlikely, but possible, so if you are using veemon be aware that if you aren't using JMX (which has a standard) your code may break if Sun decides to change APIs.
+I've been developing and testing these using the Sun JDK 1.6 release (b18).

 These APIs--jvmstat and Attach--seem pretty well undocumented, outside of the class docs themselves.
 However, they are both used within VisualVM, a graphical (desktop app) monitoring and management tool that ships with